jwhitham/Quake-2/README.txt

 This runs through the whole "Quake 2 Done Quick 2" demo as quickly as possible.
-A total of 17000 frames will be rendered by Quake 2's software renderer, corresponding to 12.5 frames per second of gameplay.
-As a final step, the program prints the total time that elapsed.
+A total of 17000 frames will be rendered by Quake 2's software renderer, corresponding to 12.5 frames per gameplay second.
+As a final step, the program prints the total (real) time that elapsed.

 Run one of the following commands to test Headless Quake 2:
     ./test_quake2.sh release amd64          (if you compiled for AMD64)